-• More than 5,000 apartment units have been completed since the beginning of 2017, and an additional 3,330 units are currently underway.
-In addition, there around 8,400 units in various preliminary planning stages.
+• More than 5,800 apartment units have been completed since the beginning of 2017, and an additional 2,700 units are currently underway.
+In addition, there around 9,800 units in various preliminary planning stages.

-Outlook:
+Outlook

-- Multifamily development has reported early signs of demand recovering, allowing the rate of vacancy expansion to slow.
-The multifamily market has held up and this quarter rent growth has been in line with national levels with Oklahoma City reaching 0.5%.
-Steady underlying demand should allow the multifamily sector to continue a moderate long-term growth path once national economic uncertainty subsides and the country enters a sustained expansion. - Were it not for the volatility of energy prices, Oklahoma City would likely have a remarkably steady economy.
+- Multifamily development has reported early signs of recovering demand, allowing the rate of vacancy expansion to slow.
+The multifamily market has held up, and this quarter rent growth has been above national levels, with Oklahoma City reaching 2.5% while the U.S only reached 1%, though in Q3 2024 the metro's rent growth rates matched the nation.
+Steady underlying demand should allow the multifamily sector to continue a moderate long-term growth path once national economic uncertainty subsides. - Were it not for the volatility of energy prices, Oklahoma City would likely have a remarkably steady economy.
 The core health care, education, and government jobs would support a stagnant but reliable economy.
-The addition of the energy industry, which could stimulate a significant boom or bust at almost any moment, detracts from what would otherwise be predictable, albeit slow, economic growth.
+The addition of the energy industry, which could stimulate a significant boom or bust at almost any moment, detracts from what would otherwise be predictable, albeit slow, economic growth for the metro.